 Voter Registration Deadline: 28 days before Election Day for registration by mail and 16 days before Election Day for online registration.

-Grace period registration is available in person at specific locations after the registration deadline and at some polling places on Election Day.
+Grace period registration begins the 27th day before an election and runs through Election Day and is available in person at designated sites and some polling places on Election Day.
+If you are registering during the grace period and plan to vote in that election, you must vote at the same time that you register.
+If you do not vote when you register, you cannot vote later in that election.
 Contact your local election authority or check online for locations.
 For more information on grace period registration, please visit: https://www.elections.il.gov/VotingAndRegistrationSystems/EarlyVotingLocationsSearch.aspx.

 More election information at: https://www.elections.il.gov/Default.aspx